-Students who are at academic risk because they missed too much school for any reason - excused, unexcused, and suspensions.
+Chronic Absenteeism is defined as students who are at academic risk because they missed too much school for any reason - excused, unexcused, and suspensions.
 Defined as missing 10% or more of school days.
-Based on a 180 day school year, that means a student who misses 18 days or more per year is determined to be a chronically absent student.
+For example, based on a 180 day school year, that means a student who misses 18 days or more per year is determined to be a chronically absent student.